 - Upgrading the electrical panel, $1,200.
-This might be necessary if you have an older residence.
+This might be required if you have an older house.

-Are Mini-Splits Worth the Cost?
+Are Mini-Splits Worth the Price?

-- Spaces you don’t use very often.
+- Areas you aren’t in very often.

-- Rooms with hot and cold spots.
+- Locations with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy more accurage control over temperatures from room to room, as a result of zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over temperatures from room to room, thanks to zoned mini-split technology.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Take on All Your Mini-Split Installation Needs

 From helping you pick the right model to professionally installing it, our professionals at Booneville Heating & Cooling can take care of all your mini-split installation needs.
 Reach us at 662-269-8716 today to discover how a mini-split system can make your home more comfortable and to get your free estimate!